home-assistant/home-assistant.io/source/_posts/2016-04-17-updated-documentation.markdown

 As Home Assistant grew, so did our documentation.
 [Fabian Affolter](https://github.com/fabaff) does an amazing job in making sure there is at least a documentation stub for each new feature that lands.
 And that's quite a feat given our [frequent releases](https://home-assistant.io/blog/categories/release-notes/)!
 But despite all the efforts, the documentation outgrew our existing documentation organisation.

 Today it has been almost 1.5 years since we started the website.
-We now have [264 components and platforms] under our belt and have been honored with 1.5 million pageviews ✨.
+We now have [264 components and platforms] under our belt and have been honored with 1.5 million page views ✨.
 And hopefully we now also have documentation that our community deserves.

 [getting started]: /getting-started/
 [developers]: /developers/